-My research demonstrates, however, that the Constantine riots were connected to provocations by right-wing French militants with ties to the local political establishment.
+My research demonstrates that the Constantine riots were connected to provocations by right-wing French militants with ties to the local political establishment.
 Contemporaries suspected that this was the case, but nobody was able to prove it at the time, and the official report denied that any conspiracy existed.
 I have uncovered evidence that the provocateurs sought to inflame tensions between Muslims and Jews as part of a larger scheme to block reforms to the colonial regime and maximize the leverage of anti-Jewish political movements.
 Electoral reforms in the 1920s gave some Muslims the right to vote and run for office in local assemblies, and the agitators who provoked the violence in 1934 sought to taint the new cohort of Muslim officials with the stain of murder.
 My book, in other words, is about the ways that debates about political reforms in French Algeria created opportunities for right-wing provocateurs to inflame local tensions in order to gain political advantage during the years that led up to the Second World War.

 My earlier book, The Power of Large Numbers: Population, Politics and Gender in Nineteenth-Century France (Ithaca: Cornell University Press, 2000), examined the emergence of new scientific techniques for understanding population questions in nineteenth-century France and their connection to changing ideas about the French state and the place of women and families in the social order.

 After I finished my dissertation, I was also involved in a collaborative study of three cities in Europe during the First World War.
 My work for this group was published in Jay Winter and Jean-Louis Robert, Capital Cities at War: London, Paris, Berlin, 1914-1919 (Cambridge: Cambridge University Press, 1997).